TRAILER SOUND DESIGN

 "Determined to take the path of quality comedy, but also of quality sound and quality image, "Two Lottery Tickets" is, after "Garlic", the best Romanian comedy i have ever laid eyes upon."

 Since 2010, I've worked as a sound editor and dubbing mixer for cinema and television, having completed over 40 documentary and feature films, both short and long.
-Above is a clip with me in my studio, talking about one of the projects I worked on.

-I also edited and did the re-recording mix for 92 episodes of TV series ("Narcisa Salbatica" - aired in several countries), and international mix for 60 episodes (Fetele Marinarului).
+I edited and did the re-recording mix for 92 episodes of TV series ("Narcisa Salbatica" - aired in several countries), and international mix for 60 episodes (Fetele Marinarului).

 Currently using Reaper and Protools HD, with the C24 mixing board,

-Waves Complete plugin suite, Izotope RX.
+Waves Mercury plugin suite, Izotope RX, plus countless others.

 LOCATION SOUND MIXER